-The Company has considered the requirements of AASB8 - Operating Segments and has identified its operating segments based on the internal reports that are reviewed and used by the board of directors (chief operating decision makers) in assessing performance and determining the allocation of resources.
+The Company has considered the requirements of AASB 8 - Operating Segments and has identified its operating segments based on the internal reports that are reviewed and used by the board of directors (chief operating decision makers) in assessing performance and determining the allocation of resources.

-The Company operates as a single segment being the development of an innovative modular parking system (the "PARKD Car Park System").
+The Company operates as a single segment being the development of an innovative modular parking system (the "PARKD Modular Car Parking System").

 There is no difference between the audited financial report and the internal reports generated for review.
-The Company is domiciled in Australia and is currently in the development phase and has begun to generate revenue from operations in the current financial year.
+The Company is domiciled in Australia and is currently in the development phase and has generates revenue from operations in the current financial year.
 All the assets are located in Australia.